shazow/shazow.net/content/posts/code-boilerplate-is-it-always-bad/index.md

 ```

 ```
-// We can be a bit more terse if we don&#39;t need to save any
+// We can be a bit more terse if we don't need to save any
 // variables outside of the if-scope: if err := MoreWork(another); err != nil {
     return nil, err